aleventhal/aria-annotations/README.md

 *   Published content: attributions, footnotes and comments

-## How Assistive Technology can utilize annotation semantics {#how-assistive-technology-can-utilize-annotation-semantics}
+## How Assistive Technology can utilize annotation semantics